 Capital Volume 3, Part 6, Transformation of Surplus-Profit into Ground-Rent

-In this 11-chapter part of Capital Volume 3, Karl Marx relates capital (reproduction of surplus value) to the much older concept and practice of rent, and shows how rent becomes part of the capitalistic system.
+In this 11-chapter part of Capital Volume 3, Karl Marx relates capital (reproduction of surplus value) to the much older, pre-capitalist concept and practice of rent.
+He shows how rent became, and remains, part of the capitalistic system.
 Our chosen Chapter 38 (download linked below) deals with the “surplus-profit” over and above the general rate of profit, that may arise from fortuitous factors like the possession of a waterfall; and the concept of differential rent as a means of taking account of such a variation from the norm.

-But first, we exploit the summarising paragraphs on rent that Marx gives in the Introduction to this section.
-They bear upon the question of mining as much as upon agriculture (shortened):
+But first, let us exploit the summarising paragraphs on rent, given below in a shortened version, which Marx gives in the Introduction to this section.
+Note that, as Marx reminds us, these remarks bear upon the question of mining as much as they bear upon agriculture:

 “The analysis of landed property in its various historical forms is beyond the scope of this work.
 We shall be concerned with it only in so far as a portion of the surplus-value produced by capital falls to the share of the landowner.
 We assume, then, that agriculture is dominated by the capitalist mode of production just as manufacture is; in other words, that agriculture is carried on by capitalists who differ from other capitalists primarily in the manner in which their capital, and the wage-labour set in motion by this capital, are invested.
 So far as we are concerned, the farmer produces wheat, etc., in much the same way as the manufacturer produces yarn or machines.
 The assumption that the capitalist mode of production has encompassed agriculture implies that it rules over all spheres of production and bourgeois society, i.e., that its prerequisites, such as free competition among capitals, the possibility of transferring the latter from one production sphere to another, and a uniform level of the average profit, etc., are fully matured.
 The form of landed property which we shall consider here is a specifically historical one, a form transformed through the influence of capital and of the capitalist mode of production, either of feudal landownership, or of small-peasant agriculture as a means of livelihood, in which the possession of the land and the soil constitutes one of the prerequisites of production for the direct producer, and in which his ownership of land appears as the most advantageous condition for the prosperity of his mode of production.